 Starting in 2018, money in 529 Plans became eligible to be used for Kindergarten, Elementary School, and High School costs.
 Up to $10,000 per year can be taken from a 529 plan to pay for private schooling.

-Note that not as many states will give you a state income tax break on K-12 withdrawals, and currently only these 21 states do.
+Note that not as many states will give you a state income tax break when using 529 plans on K-12 education, and currently only these 21 states do.

 If you’re considering doing so, you may want to run the numbers.
 Note that if you contribute and withdraw $10,000 from a 529 plan, the money that went round-trip may not be eligible for a deduction at all.

 California has gone so far as to impose a 2.5% tax on earnings when money is withdrawn for K-12 education, so you’ll want to take a good look at your own state’s rules before employing a 529 strategy as part of a plan to fund a private school K-12 education.

 529 Plans and Financial Aid

 If you’ve been a diligent 529 saver and your child qualifies for a merit-based scholarship, what then?
 There are likely some eligible expenses that won’t be covered by the scholarship, and you can withdraw 529 funds tax-free for those.

 Regarding need-based financial aid, 529 plans are considered when applying for aid and will be reported on the FAFSA.
 The presence of money in a 529 account predictably, and one could argue rightfully, reduces the financial need of a student.